Skip to Content

 • Sunday: 10am-6pm

-Vendor stalls at night in front of lit up trees
+Vendor stalls at night in front of lit up trees.

-More things to do
+More to do in Bath at Christmas

 Find a musical performance